ECTS

 Faculty of Science

-This course is designed for first-year PCSI students.
-It provides an introduction to linear algebra and the resolution of linear differential systems (matrix calculus, resolution of linear systems, eigenvalues and diagonalization, resolution of linear differential systems).
+This course unit is intended for first-year PCSI students.
+It provides an introduction to linear algebra and the solution of linear differential systems (matrix calculus, solution of linear systems, eigenvalues and diagonalization, solution of linear differential systems).

-Newtonian dynamics 1
+Newtonian Dynamics 1

 ECTS